-- Aim is improvement with each version.
+- to improve with each version.

-- Current level of performance.
+- Measure current level of performance.

+- Define

 - Minimum acceptable level of performance.

 - Target level of performance.

 How many participants is enough for user testing?

 - The number is a practical issue.

 - Depends on:

 - schedule for testing;

 - availability of participants;

 - cost of running tests.

 - Typically 5-10 participants.

 - Some experts argue that testing should continue until no new insights are gained.